qiaojunfeng/w90-docs/docs/user_guide/postw90/boltzwann.md

 columns are printed, with the spin-up projection of the DOS, followed by spin-down projection.

+[^6]: Note that in `BoltzWann` the adaptive (energy) smearing scheme
+    also implements a simple adaptive $k-$mesh scheme: if at any given
+    $k$ point one of the band gradients is zero, then that $k$ point is replaced by 8 neighboring $k$ points.
+Thus, the final results for the DOS may be slightly different with respect to that given by the `dos` module.

 #### `seedname_tdf.dat`

 OUTPUT.
 This file contains the Transport Distribution Function (TDF)